pawasjohari86/edx-platform/docs/en_us/course_authors/source/course_staffing.rst

 Staff roles
 **********************

-To give different options for running the course to different members of your team, you assign the Course Staff role or the Instructor role.
+To give different levels of access to LMS features, you assign the Course Staff role or the Instructor role.

 **Course Staff** can: